sockeqwe/ParcelablePlease/README.md

 #ParcelablePlease
 An AnnotationProcessor for generating Android Parcelable boilerplate code.
+See [this](http://hannesdorfmann.com/android/ParcelablePlease/) blog entry for comparison with other parcel libraries.

 #Dependency